Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Conclusion

 \section{Conclusion}

-Teechain is the first blockchain payment network to operate with asynchronous blockchain access and offer dynamic collateral assignment; funds can be assigned to payment channels at runtime, and channels can be created instantly, without blockchain writes. \sys mitigates against Byzantine TEE failures through a novel combination of chain replication and threshold secret sharing.
-We evaluated \sys using Intel SGX on the Bitcoin blockchain; our results show orders of magnitude performance gains compared to the state of the art.
-Finally, \sys is blockchain agnostic and the protocols presented are independent of any specific TEE implementation.
+Teechain is the first payment network to operate with asynchronous blockchain access and offer dynamic deposits. \sys mitigates against TEE compromises through a novel combination of force-freeze replication and $m$-out-of-$n$ signatures to construct committee chains.
+We evaluate \sys using Intel SGX on Bitcoin; our results show orders of magnitude performance gains compared to the state of the art.